MapRock/TimeMolecules/tutorials/probability_logic_ontology_data/readme.md

 #### The Value Add

-This is the hook.
+This is the "hook", figuratively and metaphorically.
 A conventional process query can say:

 ```text
 arrive -> departed before ordering